Engineering time-averaged optical potentials for Bose-Einstein condensates -- PhD, T. A. Bell (2020)

 Spatial light modulator trapping sequences geared toward the study of Onsager vortices, vortex dipole optics, inertial rotation sensing and wake turbulence are specifically developed.
 Several upgraded experimental systems are finally designed using knowledge gained during this thesis, which enable these various applications in future.
 This thesis therefore constitutes significant progress toward several important experimental investigations using dynamically controllable optical trapping technologies.

-Engineering time-averaged optical potentials for Bose-Einstein condensates -- Honours, C. Manning (2020)
+Looking for the Superfluid Fountain Effect in a Bose-Einstein Condensate -- Honours, C. Manning (2020)

 Superfluidity has been exhibited in numerous systems including Bose-Einstein condensates (BECs) and liquid helium.
 Superfluids have many characterising features with a particularly striking one being the superfluid fountain effect.
 This effect is characterised by the flow of a superfluid from one cooler reservoir to another hotter one.
 Since the superfluid fountain effect has yet to be observed in BECs, the aim of this project is to experimentally look for the superfluid fountain effect in a BEC confined within a ‘dumbbell’ configuration.
 This thesis focuses on the technical and analytical steps needed to look for the fountain effect in a BEC, including determining an appropriate heating method for the BEC and accurate measurement technique of its temperature.
 Heating techniques of ‘bubbling’ and ‘shaking’ were tested and found to be appropriate ways to have control over partially heating the BEC or turning it entirely into a thermal cloud.
 Another intermediate test was to measure the superfluid transport in the newly implemented optical ‘box’ potential that provides optimal isolation of the two dumbbell reservoirs.
 Despite promising preliminary results, the search for the superfluid fountain effect was eventually halted by the experiment’s vacuum system failing after a number of other delays throughout the year.
 This thesis however makes progress towards looking for the superfluid fountain effect in a BEC to fill a gap in the demonstrations of a BEC as a superfluid and provides more knowledge as to how BECs transport when out of thermal equilibrium.

-Engineering time-averaged optical potentials for Bose-Einstein condensates -- Honours, K. Goddard Lee (2019)
+Two Dimensional Vortex Phenomena in a Bose-Einstein Condensate -- Honours, K. Goddard Lee (2019)

 The recent development of configurable optical trapping techniques for dilute atomic Bose- Einstein condensates, a macroscopically occupied quantum state and hence a superfluid, allow highly controllable experiments.
 The UQ BEC lab is capable of creating highly oblate BECs, ideal for experiments on two dimensional vortex dynamics.
 In this thesis, we present two experimental studies of the dynamics of these point vortices.
 In 1949 Lars Onsager predicated that point vortices in a bounded fluid must cluster at high energies, at a negative thermodynamic temperature.
 This was a very influential theory, explaining the stability of large two dimensional vortices, such as the Great Red Spot on Jupiter.
 The first section of this thesis investigates a system of same-signed vortices, known as the chiral system.
 This is predicted to have on-axis vortex equilibrium states at low energy, with a symmetry breaking transition to off-axis vortex clusters at high energies.
 We present the first observations of these equilibrium states, as well as the relaxation of a non-equilibrium state into an off- axis cluster.
 The data is very well described by our numerical calculations.
 These results answer some previously open theoretical questions such the relaxation time of vortices into equilibrium.
 The second experiment involves the dynamics of bound vortex-antivortex pairs, known as dipoles, the two dimensional equivalent of a smoke ring.
 As the dipoles carry linear momentum and energy, they obey a relation similar to Snell’s law in optics.
 Preliminary data shows qualitative agreement between the trajectories of the dipoles and simulations.
 Overall these results demonstrate the versatility of the apparatus, for investigating vortex dynamics, suggesting several future areas of experimental interest.